-Travel expert, Pauline Frommer of Frommers.com stopped by recently to share tips on planning the perfect smartcation, that's right SMARTcation.
-Staycations which gained popularity over the last few years are now a thing of the past; families are looking to start traveling again and what better time than summer?
+Are you looking to plan the perfect summer vacation and aren’t sure where to start?
+If so, you’re in luck.
+Travel expert, Pauline Frommer of Frommers.com joined me for an interview recently to share tips on planning the perfect smartcation.
+Staycations which gained popularity a few years ago are now a thing of the past.
+Families are looking to start traveling again and what better time than summer?
 If you’ve ever thought about taking a trip to British Columbia, Pauline has all the ins and outs to make sure your summer vacation is the greatest adventure on record!

 Pauline Frommer: “Well, the key word the last couple of years was not smartcation, it was actually staycation.
 Everybody was getting their laundry done for a week and cleaning their houses and pretending it was a vacation because of the recession, but now there’s this pent up desire to travel.
 We took a survey of over 2,000 North Americans, we found several things – we found that people want to take vacations though they’re still nervous about money, so they’re taking shorter ones.
 They’re taking four days or less vacations.
 They want places of great natural beauty, they want good value for the dollar and most importantly they want places that have great variety.
 So, even though they’re only taking a four day vacation, it feels like they’ve been gone a week because they’ve had so many adventures and we’re calling those four things together the smartcation.”

 Candie Anderson: Can you tell us about your recent trip to British Columbia and why you believe it’ll emerge as one of the top travel destinations?